• (1) Home

 RELIGION

 • As for religion, there are churches, synagogues, mosques, Buddhist temples, etc. freely practicing in Cuba.
 Of course, the indigenous Cuban religion of Santeria is also freely practiced throughout the island.
 In fact, my wife and I renewed our wedding vows at a beautiful Catholic church in Havana, and attended a wonderful Christmas eve ceremony at a UNESCO world heritage cathedral in Old Havana.
 And I'm Jewish.
+One of the most surprising things I noticed on my first trip to Cuba is how a Catholic cathedral, Muslim mosque and a Jewish synagogue thrive at three corners of a beautiful plaza in Old Havana.

 DISCRIMINATION

-Its people are the friendliest, kindest, most hospitable and generous I've ever met.
+But most impressively, the Cuban people are the friendliest, kindest, most hospitable and generous I've ever met.

 Piña Tours (A CubaABC.com company)